France and Germany back Dutch on human rights sanctions

 It named Congo and Myanmar and highlighted US listings of abusers in Asia, Latin America, and the Middle East, instead of mentioning the US bans and freezes on Magnitsky's killers.

-But for some, the Magnitsky name, which brands a criminal stamp on the Kremlin's forehead, is an important part of ending the impunity the sanctions are designed to curtail.
+But for some, Magnitsky's name, which brands a criminal stamp on the Kremlin's forehead, is an important part of ending the impunity the sanctions are designed to curtail.

 "Sometime a name means everything," almost 100 MPs and MEPs from 18 EU states said in an open letter over the weekend.